dspace-group/veos-cosim-client/README.md

 Receives a LIN message from the VEOS CoSim server.

 **Note:**
-If the [DsVeosCoSim_LinMessageReceivedCallback](#DsVeosCoSim_LinMessageReceivedCallback) function pointer is registered, you cannot collect LIN messages using the `DsVeosCoSim_ReceiveLinMessage` function.
+If the [DsVeosCoSim_LinMessageReceivedCallback Function Pointer](#dsveoscosim_linmessagereceivedcallback-function-pointer) is registered, you cannot collect LIN messages using the `DsVeosCoSim_ReceiveLinMessage`.

 #### Syntax